MIDFIELDR/midfieldr/docs/articles/art-004-case-study.md

 *Dissemination.*   Exclude groupings too small to preserve anonymity;
 condition or transform data as needed for tables or charts.

-### *Essential terminology*

-- *Degree-seeking.* Attempting to complete a program.
-Students comprising the population are expected to be undergraduates and degree-seeking.

-- *Program completion.* Satisfying the requirements for a first baccalaureate degree.

-- *Timely-completion term.* The latest term by which we would consider a student’s completion “timely”, default 6 years after admission.

-- *Data sufficiency.* Identifying students whose admission term and timely completion term lie within their institution’s data range.
-  Meeting this condition is necessary and sufficient for positively determining completion status.

-- *Completion status.* Can be positively determined only for records meeting the data sufficiency condition.
-Status levels are “timely” for students graduating no later than their timely-completion term; “late” for graduating afterwards; and “NA” for non-completion.

 ### *Getting started*

 Packages used in this article: